– for Gestalt Therapists

 THE PROGRAM RUNS FOR TWO YEARS; PARTICIPANTS REGISTER FOR ONE YEAR AT A TIME.

-The first year includes four workshops consisting of in total 96 hours, and four supervision sessions of three hours each in smaller groups.
+The workshops consists in total 96 hours, and four supervision sessions of three hours each in smaller groups.

 Course content will be a repetition of and immersion in gestalt theory and method taught in the basic therapist education.
 In addition, visiting lecturers from training institutions throughout Europe will introduce new perspectives.
 Each workshop is designed as an independent unit.